mahekz/mahekz/README.md

 - 👋 Hi, I’m Mahekha Dahanayaka
 - 🎓 Graduated with BSc.
-(Hons) in Transport & Logistics Management from University of Moratuwa
+(Hons) in Transport & Logistics Management from University of Moratuwa, Sri Lanka
-- 👩‍💻 Currently working as a Research fellow in Transport & Logistics field @ University of Moratuwa
+- 👩‍💻 Currently working as a doctoral candidate @ University of Twente, Netherlands
 - 🌱 I’m interested in application of AI/ML in transport & logistics field
 - 📫 you can reach me via mahekha15@gmail.com